 Prices of all the items in this basket are then checked and compared with their costs a year ago, adjusted for how much is spent on them, to come up with an overall figure that we refer to as inflation.

 The UK’s rate of inflation has been rising over the past few years, after being at historic low levels over the past two decades.
-It hit 5.5% in January 2022, the highest it's been for 30 years, and the Bank of England has said it expects it to rise to 7.25% in April.
+From 2.1% in May 2021, it's more than quadrupled to 40-year highs of 11.1% in October 2022 this year.

 If you had £1 to spend 20 years ago, you would be able to buy a lot more with it, than you could today.
 This rise is referred to as inflation and always appears as a percentage figure.